(An add for “Slumdog Millionare” comes on TV)

 This apathy was sharply juxtaposed by the outright giddiness of the Americans talking about Obama.
 The concept of putting so much hope and faith in a politician was completely foreign to them.
 Towards, the end of it I almost felt foolish as we all laughed as we talked about how we became teary-eyed while watching the inauguration.
 One guy flat-out asked us, “but he is still a politician… right?”

 I think that the difference in attitudes might come from the fact that Russians have never really had a connection to politics as Americans have.
 They never really feel that they have taken part in the process.
 They just go on with their lives and try to get by and be happy and hope that the politicians are doing what they are supposed to be doing.
-When
+When I was in

 Thursday, February 19, 2009